Edward Unwin: First World War

 Initially Unwin served aboard HMS Iron Duke on the staff of Admiral Sir John Jellicoe but in February 1915 he took command of the torpedo gunboat HMS Hussar which had operated as a despatch vessel for the Commander in Chief, Mediterranean and was now a minesweeper.

 In 1915, when planning began for the amphibious landing on the Gallipoli peninsula, Unwin proposed beaching the 4,000 ton collier SS River Clyde on the narrow beach beneath Sedd el Bahr at Cape Helles, known as V Beach, thereby allowing 2,000 troops to be landed together.
 At the age of 51, Unwin was promoted to acting Captain and given command of the River Clyde for the operation.

 The River Clyde beached at 06:22 on 25 April 1915, and the plan called for a steam hopper to form a bridge from the ship to the shore.
-However, the Dardanelles current swept the hopper away so Unwin, accompanied by Able Seaman William Charles Williams, who had served under him on the Hussar and had been ordered to stay by his side, dove overboard and manhandled two lighters into position, lashing them together to form the bridge.
+However, the Dardanelles current swept the hopper away so Unwin, accompanied by Able Seaman William Charles Williams, who had served under him on the Hussar and had been ordered to stay by his side, dived overboard and manhandled two lighters into position, lashing them together to form the bridge.
 All the while Unwin was under fire from the Turkish defenders.
 When Williams was mortally wounded, Unwin went to his aid and the lighter he was holding was swept away.

 Unwin collapsed from cold and exhaustion, his place being taken by other men.
 After an hour of rest, he returned to the lighters until he was wounded and collapsed again.
 Once the attempts to land had ceased, Unwin went out a third time to attempt to recover wounded from the beach; according to one account he retrieved seven men.
 For his actions, he was awarded the Victoria Cross.
 The citation read:

 In August, when a new landing was to be made by the British IX Corps at Suvla as part of the Battle of Sari Bair, Unwin was given command of the landing boats, known as Beetles.
 He was the first to report on the landing to the corps commander, Lieutenant General Sir Frederick Stopford, and advised against landing further troops inside Suvla Bay due to the darkness and reefs.

 Unwin was back at Suvla as Naval Transport Officer for the evacuation in December – he was aboard the last boat to leave the beach.
 When a soldier fell overboard, Unwin dived in to rescue him.
-Observing this act, General Julian Byng, the new IX Corps commander, remarked to Commodore Roger Keyes: "You really must do something about Unwin.
-You should send him home; we want several little Unwins."
+Observing this act, Lieutenant General Sir Julian Byng, the new IX Corps commander, remarked to Commodore Roger Keyes:

 In 1916 Unwin took command of HMS Amethyst and in 1917 became Naval Transport Officer, Egypt.
 He later achieved the rank of commodore.